Alpha9 Theranostics

 Venture Round in 2016

-MSI Methylation Sciences, Inc. is a biotechnology company based in Canada that focuses on developing oral and small molecule therapies for the adjunctive treatment of Major Depressive Disorder (MDD).
-Founded in 2007, the company is known for its product Strada, an orally administered therapy designed to alleviate symptoms of depression in MDD patients.
-Additionally, MSI develops S-Adenosyl Methionine, a prescription drug that serves as a dietary supplement.
-The company aims to reduce drug development risk while providing effective treatment options based on ademetionine, a naturally occurring molecule crucial for various biochemical processes in the body.
+MSI Methylation Sciences, Inc. is a biotechnology company founded in 2007 and based in West Vancouver, Canada.
+The company focuses on developing oral and small molecule therapies for the adjunctive treatment of Major Depressive Disorder (MDD).
+Their primary product, Strada, is an orally administered therapy designed to alleviate the symptoms of depression in patients suffering from this condition.
+Additionally, MSI Methylation Sciences develops S-Adenosyl Methionine, a prescription drug utilized as a dietary supplement, which leverages the capabilities of ademetionine, a naturally occurring molecule integral to the one-carbon cycle in the body.
+Through its innovative approaches, the company aims to enhance treatment options for individuals facing MDD.

 Sitka Biopharma